Re-election (Football League): Fourth Division

-Between 1958 and 1986, many of the teams faced with re-election to the Football League after finishing in the bottom four of the Fourth Division were among those who had faced this threat while members of the regionalised Third Division.
+Between 1958 and 1986, many of the clubs who finished in the bottom four of the Fourth Division were the same ones who had been in the bottom two of the regionalised Third Division.
 However, several clubs more familiar with the higher reaches of English football were also faced with the re-election process.

 Bradford Park Avenue, who had played in the First Division during the 1914-15 season and for two seasons after the resumption of league football following World War I, were voted out of the Football League in 1970 and replaced by Cambridge United.

 Oldham Athletic, who spent nine seasons in the First Division leading up to 1923 and had been league runners-up in 1915, had to apply for re-election at the end of the first two campaigns of the new Fourth Division.

-Two even more recently successful clubs were faced with having to apply for re-election during the final years of the system.
+Two clubs who had been successful more recently were also faced with having to apply for re-election during the final years of the system.
 Blackpool, FA Cup winners in 1953 and First Division members as recently as 1971, had to apply for re-election in 1983, as did Preston North End, who had won the first two Football League titles in 1889 and 1890, as well as winning the FA Cup as late as 1938 and playing in the First Division as late as 1961.

 Hartlepool United had to apply for re-election 11 times in 28 seasons after finishing in the bottom four of the Fourth Division, but were successful every time.